Skip to main content

 2. Broadcasting votes

-Then all validators, even non-proposers, fetch votes on existing Futures from their Prophets and broadcast these votes as vote extensions.
+Then all validators, even non-proposers, fetch votes on existing Tasks from their Prophets and broadcast these votes as vote extensions.

 3. Finalizing the block